Employers step forward to support Careers Hub programmes

 The Careers Hub’s group of Cornerstone Employers has gained a lot of traction while Emma Carty and her Careers Hub team has also been working with the Care Leaving team and the Virtual School on starting a project around young carers and looked-after young people.
 This project is still at the planning stage but the great enthusiasm for it from the Cornerstone Employers means it will certainly happen.

-Another project which is up and running with support from local employers is Teacher Encounters.
+Teacher Encounters.
 This has seen Lisi Aerospace, Studley Castle and George Eliot Hospital hold work experience days for teachers.
 All three hosted a work experience day at which teachers had a tour, met some employees and supported interns and heard from the employer about their recruitment practices and routes to their employment.

 Nineteen teachers from 14 schools and colleges attended over the three days and feedback was that they really valued such time away from school and seeing first-hand what it is like to work in these industries.
 With this knowledge, they are then able to have meaningful and impactful conversations with their students back at school.